TheReverend403/certgen/README.md

 WARNING: This is a tool for advanced users who know their way around Linux.
 It is NOT intended to be newbie friendly.

+# This tool is for you if...

+* You like the simplicity and reasoning behind [simp_le](https://github.com/kuba/simp_le) but you want a slightly higher, but still low-level abstraction.
+* You have a lot of domains/subdomains that would simply be cumbersome to get set up with [simp_le](https://github.com/kuba/simp_le) initially without writing your own script.
+* You like the idea of writing a few config files and then not having to worry about the details.
+* You like reproducability.

 # Installation

 * Install [simp_le](https://github.com/kuba/simp_le)